 Balls formed from spiced and ground chickpeas.
 The balls are then fried in vegetable oil and served hot.
 Delicious on their own, however usually consumed with hummus and pickled vegetables.

-- Hummus and fattet hummus
+Hummus and Fatteh

 Hummus is one of the most well known dishes from the Middle Eastern cuisine, and is very common in Jordan.
 Hummus is a puré made from smashed, boiled chick peas, tahini, garlic and lemon juice.
-In Jordan Fattet hummus is also very popular.
+In Jordan fatteh hummus is also very popular.
 This is hummus mixed up with torn-up pita bread.
-Served on a ceramic plat and topped with a decent chunk of olive oil and zumac.
+Served on a ceramic plat and topped with a decent chunk of olive oil and sumac.

 There is no secret that beans are one of the key ingredients in the Jordanian cuisine.
 Foul is a dish that you can order at most restaurants throughout the country.
 There are variations of this dish but the base is always fava beans topped with olive oil.
 Fresh parsley, cumin and garlic can be added.